http://www.education.miami.edu

 Accreditation

-Kinesiology and Sport Sciences offers the Athletic Training Program at the graduate level only and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); the Sport Administration Program is approved by the North American Society of Sport Management.
+Kinesiology and Sport Sciences offers the Athletic Training Program at the graduate level only and is accredited by the Commission on Accreditation of Athletic Training Education (CAATE); the Sports Administration Program is approved by the North American Society of Sport Management.

 The Department of Teaching and Learning in The School of Education and Human Development offers Teacher Education Programs approved by the Florida Department of Education.
 In conjunction with the Phillip and Patricia Frost School of Music, the School of Education and Human Development offers Teacher Education Programs in Music Education at the undergraduate and graduate levels.
-Students who successfully complete their program of studies and submit an application to the Florida Department of Education - Bureau of Educator Certification are eligible to receive a Professional Teaching Certificate.
+Students who complete their program of studies and submit an application to the Florida Department of Education - Bureau of Educator Certification are eligible to receive a Professional Teaching Certificate.

 The Foote Fellows Honors Program reflects the educational vision of former University of Miami President Edward T. Foote, who retired in 2000 after serving the University for twenty years.
 President Foote passed away in the spring, 2016 but his legacy lives on through the Foote Fellow Honors Program that recognizes the most educationally accomplished incoming students at the University of Miami.
 Foote Fellows have distinguished themselves both in and out of the classroom at their previous schools, are self-motivated, and think independently.
 Foote Fellows enjoy unmatched freedom and flexibility to explore a multitude of educational resources within the curricular framework of their school or college.
 Although Foote Fellows are generally exempt from cognate requirements, they are required to complete the minimum degree requirements [120 credits].
 Given the flexibility and range of courses they may take, many Foote Fellows pursue additional majors and/or minors and study abroad to explore multiple disciplines.

+Foote Fellows are not expected to complete cognate requirements.
+However, they are expected to earn credit in two [2] seminars.
 The School of Education and Human Development (SEHD) offers an inter-disciplinary seminar exclusively for Foote Fellows in their first year, or they may enroll in advanced, interdisciplinary seminars taught by leading faculty members from across the University.
 Check with your academic advisor to learn about seminar options.

-Foote Fellows are invited to participate in the Research Honors Program.
+They may also be invited to participate in the Research Honors Program.
 This is a two-year program where students complete the following components:

-• 2 consecutive semesters of 1-1 faculty mentored research (1 credit each semester)
+- 2 consecutive semesters of 1-1 faculty-mentored research (1 credit each semester)

-• A Thesis (under faculty supervision)
+- A Thesis (under faculty supervision)

-• Participation in a seminar and poster presentation at the SEHD Undergraduate Research in the spring semester of junior or senior year
+- Participation in a seminar and poster presentation at the SEHD Undergraduate Research in the spring semester of junior or senior year

-• Students who complete the program will have their transcripts stamped with the Research Honors Designation.
+- Students who complete the program will have their transcripts stamped with the Research Honors Designation.

 Honors Program in Exercise Physiology (HPEP)